-CHPI RESEARCH REPORT
+CHPI RESEARCH SERIES

-Patented medicines are a small fraction (6.6% in 2018) of national health expenditure, even at manufacturer 'list' prices.
-Net of rebates negotiated between manufacturers and public, and private payers, expenditure on patented medicines would be even smaller.
-Ontario's Auditor General reported that the province's public drug plan received rebates of close to 30% off list prices.
+medicines would be even smaller.
+Ontario's Auditor General reported that the province's public drug plan received rebates averaging 36% off list prices.

 CHPI's analysis shows that, when examined in a proper economic context, national expenditures on patented medicines are objectively affordable and sustainable.
 Adjusting for factors like population, CPI and GDP, expenditure on patented medicines has been stable or declining for more than a decade.
-Canadian prices for patented medicines have remained consistently below CPI and comparable countries.
+Canadian prices for patented medicines have remained consistently below CPI and comparable countries referenced by the PMPRB.
 In fact, Canadian prices have declined relative to foreign prices over time.